zzzJanozzz/astrolabs/README.md

    - Explanation of how the diagnosis was made.
    - Additional information about the condition.

-**Note**: This repository contains only HTML files due to time constraints.
+**Note**: This repository contains only HTML files and empty CSS due to time constraints.